Sonoport/sonoport.github.io/_posts/2015-02-09-sampler-and-delaynode.markdown

 Just kidding.
 Using the webaudio API, JavaScript will decode our digital audio data for us.
 But first, we must fetch our audio data from a server.

 This is where things get a little messy.
 You will need to either store your files on your own web server, or use a cloud storage provider that permits you to use an XMLHttpRequest.
-For the purposes of this tutorial, I will be using Dropbox.
+You store them in a GitHub repository, however in this tutorial, I will be using Dropbox.

 To create a Dropbox account head over to [here](https://www.dropbox.com/).
 To use a Dropbox account to request audio files we must place our audio files into a *public* folder.